 - Stage IIB: Cancer has spread to nearby lymph nodes and may have spread to nearby tissue and organs

-Stage III: Cancer has spread to the major blood vessels near the pancreas and may have spread to nearby lymph nodes.
+Stage 3 Pancreatic Cancer: Cancer has spread to the major blood vessels near the pancreas and may have spread to nearby lymph nodes.

 Doctors also may use the following terms to talk about how far pancreatic cancer has spread: